 you turn 90° to shut off) or gate valves (round knob).
 Ball valve lockouts are measured by the length of the handle.
 Gate valve lockouts are measured by the diameter of the knob.

-Plug Lockout – Assists in locking out any electrical plug up to certain diameters
+Plug Lockout – Helps lock out any electrical plug up to certain diameters

 Electrical/Pneumatic Plug – This multipurpose device can lock out electrical cords and male air hose connectors

 Wall Switch Lockout – Prevents workers from tampering with switches or accidental startup of equipment.
 Switch can be locked in the on or off position.

 Adjustable Cable Lockout – Comes with a cable that allows for locking out a wide variety of electrical or valve lockouts and accommodates multiple padlocks

 Hasps – Allows more than one worker to put their padlock on an energy control device when more than one worker is performing maintenance on a given piece of equipment